James Valentine (broadcaster): Radio and television career

-Valentine has been a radio and TV presenter.
-He was the host of The Afternoon Show on ABC TV, children's afternoon TV series, from February 1987 until 1990.He continued at the ABC as a presenter of TVTV.
-As a radio presenter he worked on 666 ABC Canberra and has also spent more than 20 years presenting the Afternoons show on ABC Radio Sydney and Upbeat, each Sunday morning on ABC Jazz.
+Valentine was both a radio and television presenter.
+He was the host of The Afternoon Show on ABC TV, a children's afternoon TV series, from February 1987 until 1990.
+Valentine continued at the ABC as a presenter of TVTV, and later The Mix.

+As a radio presenter he worked on 666 ABC Canberra, and presented the Afternoons show on ABC Radio Sydney as well as Upbeat each Sunday morning on ABC Jazz.
 Valentine wrote and presented comedy sketches on air for the ABC's Humour Australia website.

 Valentine narrated Come Dine with Me Australia from 2010 to 2013 and Celebrity Come Dine With Me Australia from 2012 to 2014.
 He took over from Wendy Harmer and Robbie Buck as host of ABC Radio Sydney's Breakfast from Monday 13 December 2021 after the pair ended their run on Friday 10 December 2021.

 At the end of 2023, it was announced that Valentine would return to the afternoon program, with Craig Reucassel taking over the breakfast show.

+He announced his retirement from radio on 2 February 2026 to spend time on cancer treatment and to be with family.

 Writing

-Valentine is also the author of a series of books for teenage boys, including the sci-fi novel trilogy JumpMan.
+Valentine was also the author of a series of books for teenage boys, including the sci-fi novel trilogy JumpMan.

 Personal life

-Valentine has been treated for an oesophageal cancer in March 2024 and was alerted to a tumour in his omentum in June 2025.
+James Valentine was married to Joanna and the couple had two children.

+Illness and death

+In late 2023, Valentine had difficulty swallowing a meal, and underwent an endoscopy.
+This revealed a large tumour between the oesophagus and the stomach, and he was diagnosed with oesophageal cancer.
+He was offered two alternative treatments by different doctors, and chose the less invasive option, as the other, involving major surgery, would render him unable to play saxophone, as well as other major adjustments.
+He was treated in March 2024, but in June 2025 was alerted to a tumour in his omentum.

+He died on 22 April 2026, at the age of 64, using voluntary assisted dying.
+Governor-general Sam Mostyn told ABC Radio that Valentine had been recommended and approved for appointment as a Member of the Order of Australia in the weeks before his death.